 It is presumed you already have the necessary tools installed and are ready to go.
 If you are not there yet, see Installing Tools (Windows).

-The Rhino SDK includes a Visual Studio Project Wizard.
-The wizard program generates the code for a functioning plugin.
-Follow these steps to build the plugin…
+We will use the Rhino 3D Plugin (C++) project template to create a new general purpose plugin.
+The project template generates the code for a functioning plugin.
+Follow these steps to build the plugin.

-- From the New Project dialog, select the Rhino 7 Plug-in template from the list of installed templates and click Next.
+2. From the Create a new project dialog, select the Rhino 3D Plugin (C++) template from the list of installed templates and click Next.

-- The Plug-in Settings page allows you to modify a number of settings used by the wizard when generating the plugin source code:
+5. The New Rhino C++ Plugin dialog allows you to modify a number of settings used by the template when generating the plugin source code:

-- Plug-in type: Select the type of plugin that you want the wizard to create.
+2. Plugin type: Select the type of plugin that you want the template to create.

-- For this tutorial, just accept the default settings.
-Click the Finish button, and the wizard begins to generate your plugin project’s folders, files, and classes.
-When the wizard is finished, look through the plugin project using Visual Studio’s Solution Explorer…
+6. For this tutorial, just accept the default settings.
+Click the Finish button, and the template begins to generate your plugin project’s folders, files, and classes.
+When the template is finished, look through the plugin project using Visual Studio’s Solution Explorer

 Plugin Anatomy